graphery/graphane-doc/src/guide/svg/14-Manage-elements.md

 # Manage elements

-When we include an SVG into the HTML, we include its XML into the browser's Document Object Model (DOM).
+When we include an SVG in the HTML, we include its XML into the browser's Document Object Model (DOM).
 The DOM not only supports HTML but also endorses the SVG standard namespace.
 As a result, we can manipulate the SVG inserted in the DOM with the same methods used to manage any other element into the DOM.
 However, the SVG format has some specific features that require some